UlrickBL/blog/slm_classifiers/slm_classifiers.md

 ### Hyperparameters and LoRa

-All training where done with a LoRa of rank 16, alpha 32 and dropout 0.05 applied to all linar layers of the attention and FFN.
-MLP where always fully trained and LM heads and embedding always frozen.
+All training runs used a LoRa with rank 16, alpha 32, and dropout 0.05, applied to all linear layers in the attention blocks and the FFN.
+The MLP was always fully trained, while LM heads and embedding layers were always frozen.

-The loss used is the cross entropy loss.
-To not favor any training optimizer used was AdamW with beta1 0.9, beta2 0.999, epsilon of 1e-8 and a linear decay learning rate setup to 5e-5.
+The loss function was cross entropy.
+To avoid favoring any setup, the optimizer was AdamW with beta1 set to 0.9, beta2 to 0.999, epsilon to 1e−8, and a linear decay learning rate schedule starting at 5e−5.

-Batch size is set to 8 with no gradient accumulation.
+The batch size was 8 with no gradient accumulation.

-Target metric is macro F1 score but weighted F1 score is also followed during training.
+The target metric was macro F1 score, although weighted F1 score was also monitored during training.

 ## Results

-I first compared all the techniques that could achieve globaly the same inference speed with this setup on the German dataset.
+I first compared all techniques that could achieve approximately the same inference speed within this setup on the German dataset.

-Here is the description of the different setup you can find in the table :
+Here is the description of the different configurations found in the table:

 - SLMLogitsClassifier : Qwen 3 0.6B with prompt and LM head logit based classification - logits are first token of each class name
 - SLMLetterClassifier : Qwen 3 0.6B with prompt and LM head logit based classification - logits are letters mapped in the prompt as the class name